Activist Women's Voices: History

 The project began in 1995 under the aegis of the City University of New York (CUNY) Graduate Center's Women's Studies Program and Center for the Study of Women and Society, initially as part of a graduate class "Women, Community, and Public Voice", in which Women's Studies Director Joyce Gelb and Deputy Director Patricia Laurence curated a list of oral history subjects: New York City-based women who were leaders in their communities.
 The specific focus was on unheralded women from a diverse cross-section of the five boroughs of New York.
-Although the project was based in the Women's Studies Program, the subjects were not specifically working in organizations that specifically supporting women.
+Although the project was based in the Women's Studies Program, the subjects were not specifically working in organizations that specifically supported women.
 The focus was on the women leaders themselves.
 The last interviews were completed in 1998.

 The scope of the project included compiling a list of oral history projects as well as a now-defunct searchable database of oral history collections.